Railway town: Germany

 Railway towns due to traffic junctions are Aulendorf, Bebra, Betzdorf, Buchloe, Falkenberg/Elster, Freilassing, Hagen, Hamm, Lehrte, Offenburg, Plattling and Treuchtlingen.
 Railway towns as locations of depots for pusher locomotives at the foot of gradient lines are Altenhundem or Neuenmarkt.
 Railway towns with large border stations are Freilassing or Weil am Rhein.

 Austria

 Knittelfeld is a railway town based on main workshops, with the Austrian Federal Railways as by far the largest employer.
 Arnoldstein was once an important border station to Italy.

 Switzerland

 Examples in Switzerland are Olten or as the location of a railway depot for push locomotives Erstfeld.
 One place with a large border station is Chiasso.

 France

 Examples of railway cities in France are Tergnier and Miramas.
 Examples of a railway town by its border station is Cerbère, where the tracks of the Spanish broad gauge end.

 Belgium

 In Belgium, the town of Montzen is of outstanding importance in railway transport.

+Lithuania

+As of 2021 Lithuanian census, 8 settlements in Lithuania have the legal classification of a Railway Station, with the largest of them being Panemunėlis (Railway Station), which is larger than the nearby town of Panemunėlis.